✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Echo Knowledge Base

-Articles are a custom post type registered by the plugin (commonly epkb_post_type for the default KB).
-The plugin also registers a hierarchical category taxonomy that supports up to five levels of nesting.
-SleekView reads both.
+Articles are a custom post type registered by the plugin (commonly epkb_post_type for the default KB; Pro registers additional post types per KB).
+The plugin also registers a hierarchical category taxonomy that supports up to five levels of nesting plus a flat tag taxonomy.
+SleekView reads all of them and joins them into one queryable table.

 Yes.
-Echo's view counter and analytics data are stored in postmeta or plugin tables.
+Echo's view counter and analytics data are stored in postmeta or plugin tables depending on version.
 SleekView surfaces those as columns so you can sort by popularity or find articles with no traffic.
+Combine with last-updated to spot stale-but-popular articles, which usually carry the most editorial debt risk.

 Yes.
 Echo KB Pro registers a separate post type per KB.
-SleekView treats KB as a column and lets you filter or split views by KB — useful when you have different products with different docs.
+SleekView treats KB as a column and lets you filter or split views by KB — useful when you have different products with different docs, or when one site hosts both customer-facing and internal-only knowledge bases that should never bleed into each other editorially.

-Echo's AI training data refreshes from the article corpus.
-SleekView writes through standard WordPress post APIs, so the next AI sync includes inline edits made through SleekView.
+Echo's AI training data refreshes from the article corpus through standard WordPress hooks.
+SleekView writes through those same hooks, so the next AI sync includes inline edits made through SleekView.
+No special re-index step is required after a SleekView batch update; the AI index stays in sync as part of its normal training cycle.

 Pricing